OpenFn/docs/adaptors/collections.md

 ## Collections Overview

-The Collections API is a key/value storage solution.
+The Collections API provides access to a secure key/value store on the OpenFn Platform.
 It is designed for high performance over a large volume of data.

 Use-cases include: